Playwright Annotations

 });

-Currents will apply the following rules when parsing annotations:
+Currents applies the following rules when parsing annotations:

-• types: skip, fixme, fail are reserved by Playwright
+• types: skip, fixme, fail, slow are reserved by Playwright

-• 32 max distinct annotations per test, extra annotations will be truncated (sortedby the order of appearance)
+• 32 max distinct annotations per test, extra annotations will be removed (sorted by the order of appearance)

-• type field is limited to 256 characters, the values will be trimmed and truncated to the max length
+• type field is limited to 256 characters, the values are trimmed and truncated to the max length

-• description field is limited to 2048 characters, the values will be trimmed and truncated to the max length
+• description field is limited to 2048 characters, the values are trimmed and truncated to the max length

-• If type field is empty after trimming, the annotation will be ignored
+• If type is empty after trimming, the annotation is ignored

 While Currents displays all the annotations related to a test, some annotation have a special meaning, for example - test owner.